mohamedhassanmn/Google-Timer/README.md

 If you'd like to contribute, help me close issues.

 ### Overview
-Minimal Yet Responsive Timer and Stopwatch Built With React & Material-UI
+Easy to use Timer and Stopwatch Built With React & Material-UI

 ### Features